 - Stays within the technical and regulatory framework of the corrective action program.

 The RCRA FIRST toolbox and associated tools will help EPA Regional staff and their partners to take advantage of the efficiency and quality gains from the RCRA FIRST approach.
 The toolbox includes a how-to guide, process flow maps, and tools and templates to make it easier to complete different parts of the FIRST approach and monitor its effectiveness.
 Project teams can customize the resources to meet each region or state’s specific needs.
-The tools are also downloadable in individual files.You may need a PDF reader to view files on this page.
+The tools are also downloadable in individual files.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 - Memo from Barnes Johnson, Office Director, Office of Resource Conservation and Recovery, Regarding RCRA FIRST (PDF)(2 pp, 645 K)